monowai/flockdata.org/README.md

 Familiarise yourself with the general API on our [Wiki](http://wiki.flockdata.com/pages/viewpage.action?pageId=13172790)

 ## Working with us
-Drop us a line over at [flockdata.com](http://flockdata.com/) and we'd be happy to see if we can help you reach your goals.
+Drop us a line over at [flockdata.com](http://flockdata.com/) and we'd be happy to have a ramblechat to see if we can help you reach your goals.
 Usual social media channels also apply - [LinkedIn](http://www.linkedin.com/company/3361595) .

 ## Contributing
 We encourage contributions to FlockData from the community.
 Here’s how to get started.

-Latest code is on the develop branch.
-Master contains last stable release.

-* Fork the appropriate sub-projects that are affected by your change.
-Fork this repository if your changes are for release generation or packaging.
+* Fork the project
 * Create a branch
-* Make your changes and run the test suite
+* Make your changes and run the test suite `mvn verify`
 * Commit your changes and push them to your fork
+    * Please interactively rebase your commits to aid review
-* Open pull-requests for the appropriate projects
+* Open pull-requests for you changes
 * We will review your pull-request, suggest changes, and merge it when it’s ready and/or offer feedback

-To report a bug or issue, please open a new [issue](https://monowai.atlassian.net/) in our Jira issue tracking system.
+To report a bug or issue, please register and open a new [issue](https://monowai.atlassian.net/) in our Jira issue tracking system.

 ### Licensing
-We want you and others to get the most out of FD.
-We use GPL to ensure that changes to FD code can be made shared with everyone.
-We lay no claim to any of your system or services that are talking to the FD API or databases.
+We want everyone to get the most out of FD.
+We use GPL to ensure that changes to FD code, the stuff that runs behind the API, can be made shared with everyone.
 FlockData is an open source project.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by [contacting](http://flockdata.com/).
-Talk to us about clustering as there can be costs involved with the underlying stack.
+Talk to us about clustering as there can be external costs involved with the underlying stack.